OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/office.context.mailbox.item.md

 ##### Read mode

 The `requiredAttendees` property returns an array that contains an `EmailAddressDetails` object for each required attendee to the meeting.
+By default, the collection is limited to a maximum of 100 members.
+However, on Windows and Mac, you can get 500 members maximum.

 ```js
 var requiredAttendees = Office.context.mailbox.item.requiredAttendees;